Hotels win small victory: So why are we still arguing about OTAs?

-By Lorraine Sileo, Senior Vice President at Phocuswright
+By Lorraine Sileo, Senior Vice President, Research and Business Operations at Phocuswright

 The phenomenal online growth for hotels is not just credited to the fortitude of Expedia and Priceline/Booking.com (annual gains are not expected to recede to single digits until 2019).
 Considering both channel shift and organic growth, OTAs and hotel websites have both soared over the past 18 years.
 Most recently, each channel is basically growing in lockstep with the other, meaning that overall, they each represent about half of online hotel sales.
 This balancing act will continue, regardless of hotel loyalty rates or guest services/features – such as virtual check-in, digital keys and free Wi-Fi – that are reserved only for loyalty members who book direct.
 OTAs have their own loyalty programs that are gaining ground, and Expedia plans to provide unique guest services as well.
 The stalemate between hotels and OTAs will be an ongoing scenario, despite the $5+ billion sales and marketing budget of Expedia, not to mention continued gains in the U.S. by Booking.com.

 This doesn't mean hotel loyalty rates are a failure.
 If anything, hotels would still be losing share considering that most travelers – especially millennials – prefer the choice offered by OTAs1.
 Hotel chains have shored up their position, especially with older, more loyal travelers.
 In addition, millions of new travelers, many in the 18-34-year-old age group, have joined programs for the low-hanging fruit (free Wi-Fi and lower prices).